UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     new_acct(t, b'')
     p.clean()

-# we still need to free bad_chunk once more,
+# the last chunk in the original 7 chunks
+# will be freed twice, once into the fastbin
-# so it goes to the tcache and not the fastbin
+# and once into the tcache
 run_funds()
 ```
 ```